TheRoy666/NeuroSim/README.md

 efficient data structure before it ever touched a server, not after a failed production run.

-**A missing environment-variable fix turned an 11-day compute estimate into four hours.** Full-cohort real-coupling sweeps were initially projected to take roughly 11 days for HCP alone.
-The actual cause was a missing BLAS thread-capping fix, not a hardware ceiling — once found, the identical computation completed in under 4.5 hours on existing lab hardware.
-No HPC access was ever required for this project's headline results.

 **Honest nulls were more valuable than a positive result would have been.** UNAM's lateralization null, checked directly against He et al.
 (2022)'s positive result under a different operator, became a specific,